 Start on the surface of the cone-shaped pile, raking the material off lightly with the fingers, so as to not injure the worms, and placing the material in the newly prepared culture boxes.
 Any worms encountered should be transferred back to the old culture box.
 If the material has been allowed to stand for an hour or two after dumping, before the harvesting is started, most of the worms will have worked well downward toward the bottom and center of the pile.
 In the manner outlined, work downward from the entire surface of the pile until fully two-thirds or three-fourths of the old compost has been transferred to the new culture box.
 This harvested material will contain most of the egg capsules that have been produced during the previous 21 to 30 days.

-Balance of old compost containing the mature breeder earthms should now be returned to old culture box the box filled maturity in each box, at which time new breeder boxes can be set up with the proper number of worms.
+Balance of old compost containing the mature breeder earthms should now be returned to old culture box the box with new compost and prepared as at the original start.